Erbology

 A number of studies have found that treating animals (usually rats) with hibiscus stopped embryos from implanting into the wall of the uterus.
 This must happen to ensure that that the embryo develops into a foetus and the pregnancy continues successfully.

 It’s unclear from the research exactly how this happens.
-Some studies observed that the zygote (fertilized egg) formed successfully but wasn’t able to implant.(1) Meanwhile others suggest that hibiscus might stop the zygote or blastocyst (very early embryo) from forming correctly.(2)
+Some studies observed that the zygote (fertilised egg) formed successfully but wasn’t able to implant.(1) Meanwhile others suggest that hibiscus might stop the zygote or blastocyst (very early embryo) from forming correctly.(2)

 Both of the studies mentioned above used a species of hibiscus called Hibiscus rosa sinensis which is closely related to Hibiscus sabdariffa.